-- o Adopting an angel and shopping for them together. - o Visiting an elderly care center and singing carols for the residents. - o Serving a meal at a homeless assistance shelter. - o Taking dinner to someone you know who is lonely or in need. - Create luminaries for your front yard, sidewalk, or porch to remind your family of the star God put in the sky to tell the Magi of Jesus' birth.
+- o Adopting an angel and shopping for them together. - o Drop off dinner to someone you know who is lonely or in need. - Create luminaries for your front yard, sidewalk, or porch to remind your family of the star God put in the sky to tell the Magi of Jesus' birth.
 Take paper lunch bags and draw or punch out a star on each bag.
 Fill the bottom of the bags with sand to keep them from blowing away.
 Place a battery-operated candle inside. - Play hide-and-seek and talk about how Jesus came to seek and save the lost.
 Thank God for sending Jesus.